Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: Conclusion

 Further, we analyzed the effective potential in the $\kappa$-deformed RGI-Schwarzschild background and computed the innermost stable circular orbit (ISCO) radius.
-The effective potential curves showed that non-commutativity and RG-improvement deepen the potential well, making particle orbits more tightly confined and leading to a reduction in the ISCO radius from $x = 6$ (in classical Schwarzschild) to $x \simeq 5.24$ for $\tilde{\omega} = 16/27$.
-Interestingly, while the ISCO radius was affected by the RG correction, it remained unaffected by the $\kappa$-deformation, which is consistent with our previous findings.
+The effective potential curves showed that non-commutativity and RG-improvement deepen the potential well, making particle orbits more tightly confined and leading to a reduction in the ISCO radius from $x = 6$ (in classical Schwarzschild) to $x \simeq 5.24$ for $\tilde{\omega} = 0.39$.
+The ISCO radius affected by the RGI-Schwarzschild space-time in non-commutative space-time geometry.

 In addition to the effective potential and ISCO radius, we investigated the behaviour of specific angular momentum, specific energy, and angular velocity for particles in circular orbits.
-Our analysis revealed that both the specific angular momentum and angular velocity are influenced by the running parameter $\tilde{\omega}$ and the $\kappa$-deformation, indicating that these quantities are affected by both quantum gravity corrections.
-In contrast, the specific energy showed no dependence on the non-commutative deformation and was solely affected by the running gravitational coupling.
+Our analysis revealed that the specific angular momentum, specific energy, and angular velocity are influenced by the running parameter $\tilde{\omega}$ and the $\kappa$-deformation, indicating that these quantities are affected by both quantum gravity corrections.
 We illustrated these results by plotting the specific angular momentum and angular velocity, showing how quantum corrections modify the dynamical properties of particles moving around the black hole.

 We extend our study by evaluating key thermal properties of the accretion disk, such as the radiation flux, temperature profile, and differential luminosity.
 We derived the modified expressions for the radiated flux, differential luminosity, and disk temperature, considering the modified metric coefficient and modified mass accretion rate.
 The results show that the non-commutative deformation and the running coupling enhance these quantities compared to their classical Schwarzschild background.
 The increase in thermal output near the inner disk region can be interpreted as a consequence of stronger gravitational attraction induced by quantum gravity corrections, which cause matter to fall in more rapidly and heat up more intensely.